farmdawgnation/snipper/README.md

   effect we wanted.
 * You can select keys nested in other objects by delimiting those with a colon (`:`).
 In a Kubernetes pod spec the containers are at `'spec:containers'` in Snipper selector syntax.
-We chose this because periods (`.`) are exceptionally common field names in K8S-land.
+I chose this because periods (`.`) are exceptionally common field names in K8S-land.
 The piece on either side of a colon is called a **path**.
 * If a path has square brackets in it (`[]`) it does something with arrays.